 Although we are fully committed to the Systematic approach, we do make full use of any database information or pertinent networking resources that are available to us, including names that clients may choose to pass on to us.

 Advertising Selection: Having discussed the specific role with the client and gained a good understanding of the type of candidate sought, it is imperative to ensure, firstly, that the selected media are the most suitable and that the advertising copy is factual, informative and attractive.

-We would recommend the media either broadsheet, trade press or web based, although we would take into consideration any strong views expressed by the client.
-We would also be responsible for writing the advertising copy, design of artwork and placing of advertising through our in-house facilities.
-The client would approve all media selection, copy and artwork at the various stages up to insertion.
+We would recommend the media, although we would take into consideration any strong views expressed by the Client.
+We would also be responsible for writing the advertising copy, design of artwork and placing of advertising althoiugh the Client would approve all media selection, copy and artwork at the various stages up to insertion.

 Advertising response would then be screened and appropriate candidates invited to attend first interview.

 From this point, i.e. post first interview, the process is the same for both Search and Advertising Selection, although it must be borne in mid that the level of interest and perception of the candidates will differ between those approached on a Search basis and those responding to an advertisement.